thomas-alrek/WebVST-Spec/README.md

 This document defines the requirements that a plugin must meet in order to be compliant and interoperable with other WebVSTs.

-This spec is a work in progres.
+This specification is a work in progres.
 Please submit issues and pull requests to provide feedback!

 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **RECOMMENDED**, **MAY** and **OPTIONAL** in this document are to be interpreted as described in [RFC2119](http://www.ietf.org/rfc/rfc2119.txt)